Indonesian president says trade wars too destructive

 The Trump "administration is committed to achieving a fair and reciprocal trading and investment relationship with all of our partners, including China," he said.
 "We welcome the IMF's work on tariff and non-tariff barriers, and we encourage the IMF to focus on less open trade regimes in order to play a constructive role in promoting global solutions."

-Finance ministers and central bank governors of the Group of 20 industrial nations wrapped up their meeting in Bali with no major announcements.
+Finance ministers and central bank governors of the Group of 20 industrial nations were due to issue a statement on their talks on the sidelines of the IMF-World Bank meetings later in the day.

-Asked about the tussle between Washington and Beijing over technology policy and trade, Argentine Finance Minister Nicolas Dujovne said the G-20 does provide a ground for discussing such issues.

-But he added, the "difference that persists should be resolved between those countries."

 World Bank President Jim Yong Kim said the disasters were a reminder of the institution's mission of helping countries build resilience and deal with disasters, manage debt levels and invest in their people to prepare for the future, while helping to alleviate poverty and promote economic growth.